How to Freeze Panes with VBA in Excel (5 Ways)

 VBA Code to Add Freeze Panes with VBA in Excel

-Run this code.
-And you’ll find the active worksheet frozen up to row 3 and column C.
+• Run this code.
+The active worksheet is frozen up to row 3 and column C.

 ⧭ Notes:

-• Here we’ve used cell C4 to select a cell below row 3 and right to column B. That’s cell C4.
-You select it according to your need.
+• Here, we’ve used cell C4 to select a cell below row 3 and right in column B. That’s cell C4.
+You select it according to your needs.

 Read More: How to Freeze Rows and Columns at the Same Time in Excel

-• Press ALT+F11 on your keyboard to open the Visual Basic
+• Press ALT+F11 to open the Visual Basic

-• In the Visual Basic editor, go to Insert > UserForm to insert a new Userform.
+• Go to Insert > UserForm to insert a new Userform.

 Opening VBA Editor to Add Freeze Panes with VBA in Excel